 Any ASUW member may put an item to a referendum vote of the student body through during either an election or special election.

-The exact language of the question to be place upon the ballot, framed in a “yes or no” format, may be eligible.
+The exact language of the question to be place upon the ballot must be framed in a “yes or no” format to be eligible.

 The question to be considered shall be accompanied by student signatures representing at least 10% of the currently enrolled, fee paying students of the University of Wyoming.

-The Question to be considered shall be presented to the Senate during a regularly scheduled meeting as “New Business”
+The question to be considered shall be presented to the Senate during a regularly scheduled meeting as “New Business”

-At least fifty percent (50%) of the accompanying signatures shall be verified by the ASUW Elections Commission with the assistance of the ASUW Student Outreach and Policy Committee, using whatever method the committees jointly decide will most efficiently reach the goal of verifying the signatures.
+At least fifty percent (50%) of the accompanying signatures shall be verified by the ASUW Elections Commission with the assistance of the ASUW Student Outreach and Programming Committee, using whatever method the committees jointly decide will most efficiently reach the goal of verifying the signatures.
 The verification process shall extend no more than thirty (30) days beyond the date the question to be considered has been presented to the Senate.
 At the end of the verification process or at the end of thirty days, the ASUW Elections Commissioner shall report the results of the verification process to the Senate.

-The preferred forum of any such ballot measure shall be a regularly scheduled Election of ASUW.
+The preferred forum of any such ballot measure shall be a regularly scheduled election of ASUW.
 In the instance that the feasibility of waiting until the next Election does not exist, a special election may be called by a two-thirds (2/3) vote of the ASUW Senate, at the time of presentation of the question to the Senate.
-Failure to acquire the necessary votes will result in the measure automatically being relegated to the ballot of the next Election.
+Failure to acquire the necessary votes will result in the measure automatically being relegated to the ballot of the next election.

-Any special election shall be publicized by the ASUW Executive Staff by advertising the special election for at least two (2) weeks prior to the special election utilizing the executive advertising budget.
-The venues for such publication shall include the Branding Iron and the Student List serve.
+Any special election shall be publicized by the ASUW Executive Staff by advertising the special election for at least two (2) weeks prior to the special election utilizing the legislative contingency budget.
+The venues for such publication shall include the Branding Iron and the student list serve.
 Any additional means of publicity shall be at the discretion of the Executive Branch.
 All such notifications must include the exact wording of the question as it will appear on the ballot.

 The ASUW Executive Branch shall work to enact any such measure passed by a majority of the voting student body, so long as the measure is under the direct control of the ASUW Student Government.
-Any measure passed that is not under the direct control of the ASUW Student Government shall be the subject of a report by the ASUW President to the University Of Wyoming Board Of Trustees at their next meeting.
+Any measure passed that is not under the direct control of the ASUW Student Government shall be the subject of a report by the ASUW President to the University of Wyoming Board of Trustees at their next meeting.
 In the case that such a question relates to off campus entities, the ASUW Executive Branch shall inform the appropriate body of the vote of the students.

 Senate Initiatives

-The ASUW Senate may place any item of concern upon the ballot of a Special Election or Election.
+The ASUW Senate may place any item of concern upon the ballot of a special election or election.

 Any such request shall come to Senate in the form of legislation.